magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 sure how long my faith would last.

 When my friends had all disrobed I dropped all concern, there was nobody left to concern myself with.
-I picked up the and got stuck into learning that.
+I picked up the *Pāṭimokkha* and got stuck into learning that.
 There was nobody left to distract me and waste my time, so I put my heart into the practice.
 Still I didn’t say anything because I felt that to practise all one’s life, maybe seventy, eighty or even ninety years, and to keep up a persistent effort, without slackening up or losing one’s resolve, seemed like an extremely difficult thing to do.

 Those who went forth would go forth, those who disrobed would disrobe.
 I’d just watch it all.
 I didn’t concern myself whether they stayed or